 There are a lot of fancy features out there that tell you how to increase productivity by providing several methods of relaying tasks.
 Granted, some of them might be useful but nothing beats giving clear and concise instructions.

 It’s basic business ethics to give clear instructions and set deadlines in order to monitor productivity.
 It worked in the past and it still works now.
 Don’t get bogged down by learning new platforms, especially if it really isn’t needed by the business.
 Instead, be open to questions from your peers or employees.
 Let them know that they can always ask for clarification if there’s something that isn’t clear to them.

 I care about the work I do, not so much because of the mission or vision of the company.
 Don’t get me wrong, it’s definitely a strong layer added to my commitment that I agree with the company values and what it hopes to achieve.
 The biggest reason why I care about my work is the people I work with and work for.

 In business, it’s easy to forget that the people you work with are, well, people.
 If there’s one thing that you’ll take from reading this article, I hope that it’s this: if it’s a choice between earning more for your company or caring more for your people, please choose the latter.
 I could drown you in statistics about how it is beneficial for the company in the long run if you put people first.
 Instead, I’m just going to rely on your basic humanity.

-My dream is that we’ll rise from this COVID-19 experience with the awareness that things can be done in a simpler way.
+Embracing the lessons from the pandemic, we've learned to simplify and streamline.
+We discovered how a simpler approach can lead to success in a post-COVID-19 world.
 We don’t need fancy applications or rigid structures to excel, we just need to care.
 In these dark times of bush fires, sinking cities, and worldwide plagues, the first thing that goes out-of-stock isn’t toilet paper or alcohol.
 It’s Compassion.

 Author: Vita Francesca Dizon | Editor: Nedda Chaplin